Rochdale child sex abuse ring: Operation Span trial 2012

 Kabeer Hassan was sentenced to nine years for rape and conspiracy to engage in sexual activity with children.

 Abdul Aziz received a similar sentence: nine years (concurrently) for trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.

 Abdul Rauf was sentenced to six years for trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.
 Adil Khan was sentenced to eight years for the same offences.

 Mohammed Amin received a five-year sentence for sexual assault and conspiracy to engage in sexual activity with children.

 Another five-year sentence was given to Abdul Qayyum for conspiracy to engage in sexual activity with children, while Hamid Safi received four years for trafficking for sexual exploitation and conspiracy to engage in sexual activity with children.

 Four of the convicted, Shabir Ahmed, Adil Khan, Abdul Rauf and Abdul Aziz, who had dual British and Pakistani citizenships, were denaturalised (stripped of their British citizenship) by then Home Secretary Theresa May in order for them to be deported to Pakistan.
 May stated the revocations were "conducive to the public good".

+In June 2026 it was revealed that Shabir Ahmed was set to be released from prison.
+Documents shared online said Ahmed could not be deported back to Pakistan due to provisions under the Immigration Act 1971.

+In July 2026, British lawmakers including Andy Burnham pressured the Home Office to deport recently released Rochdale grooming gang leader Shabir Ahmed back to Pakistan.
+Ahmed's victim, who had been threatened at gunpoint by Ahmed in the past for speaking to the police, has been granted police protection after his release.
+As of 2026, Pakistan currently refuses Ahmed's deportation, who remained a Pakistani national, after losing his British citizenship following his conviction.